bbbradsmith/huffmunch/README.md

 The main problem with LZ techniques here is that they require the decompressor to build up a dictionary out of the decompressed data, meaning it the decompressed data has to be stored in RAM so that it can be accessed.
- With

-Huffmunch takes a similar, but inverted approach:
+Huffmunch takes a similar approach:
 * A Huffman tree is used to encode symbols optimally according to frequency.
-* Symbols may represent a single byte, or a longer string.
+* Each symbols may represent a single byte, or a longer string.
-* Symbols may additionally reference another symbol as a suffix.
+* A symbol may additionally reference another symbol as a suffix.

-Here the dictionary is stored in the Huffman tree structure, and the suffix ability allows longer symbols to combine their data with shorter ones for some added efficiency.
+Here the dictionary is stored directly in the Huffman tree structure, and the suffix ability allows longer symbols to combine their data with shorter ones for some added efficiency.
 Because the tree structure explicitly contains all the symbols to be decoded, it can reside in ROM, and only a trivial amount of RAM is needed to traverse the tree.

 The compression algorithm itself is currently a fairly naïve [hill climbing](https://en.wikipedia.org/wiki/Hill_climbing) method: